-The LPN program will admit 16 students once a year in the Spring semester (eight students in the Helena College area and eight in the Hamilton, Bitterroot College area).
-The student will complete the program in the Fall semester.
+The LPN program will admit up to 16 students once a year in the Spring semester.
+The students will complete the program in the Fall semester.
 All didactic courses will be taught by Helena College nursing faculty via TEAMs in a virtual-blended format.
-Exams and ATI testing occurs in person on student's respective campus.
-Skills labs and clinical experiences are scheduled in either Helena or Hamilton/ Bitterroot College.
+Exams occur in person.
+Skills labs and clinical experiences are taught in person in Helena and surrounding areas.

-Admission requires a student successfully completes the pre-requisite coursework with a 2.65 GPA or better, 65 or higher TEAS test score, and overall points on application of 45 or higher.
+Admission requires a student to successfully complete the pre-requisite coursework with a 2.65 GPA or better, 65 or higher TEAS test score, and overall points on the application of 45 or higher.

-Included in the application process is a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; Covid-19 vaccine; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; annual Flu vaccine, and Hepatitis A. Clinical healthcare settings may require nursing students be fully vaccinated for Covid-19 as a condition of attending clinicals in that facility.
+Included in the application process are a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; COVID-19 vaccine\; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus Hepatitis A, and annual Flu vaccine.
 HC Nursing students must comply with the requirements of the clinical agencies where assigned in order to complete the clinical coursework and progress on in the program.